munificent/craftinginterpreters/book/resolving-and-binding.md

 ### Resolving the other syntax tree nodes

-That covers the interesting corners of the grammars.
+That covers the interesting corners of the grammar.
 We handle every place where a variable is declared, read, or written, and every place where a scope is created or destroyed.
 Even though they aren't affected by variable resolution, we also need visit methods for all of the other syntax tree nodes in order to